 Yet my parents and family love me even when I know I had disappointed them in a way.
 I am still their daughter.
 They never voice it but they don’t have to.
 I can feel it in my soul.
 Not so much about the big fat Indonesian wedding that I never have, it’s more about their only daughter who didn’t get married in a church with them witnessing it all.
 It must’ve been their dreams too to see me in a white gown.

-Mr. X and I got married at his house in Upstate New York with just two people witnessing it, his eldest son and his girlfriend – four actually if you count the Justice of The Peace and my dog, Elvis! .
-At that time I thought that’s all I wanted but secretly I still have regrets of not having the kind of wedding I thought I would have.
+Mr. X and I got married at his house in Upstate New York with just two people witnessing it, his eldest son and his girlfriend – four actually if you count the Justice of The Peace and my dog, Elvis!
+At that time I thought that’s all I wanted but secretly I still have regrets about not having the kind of wedding I thought I would have.

 When I went to my cousin’s wedding last February, I used the excuse of being the family’s photographer to not listen to their wedding vows because I’ve heard them before in English of course and they meant nothing on my case.
 I didn’t cry because I was too busy taking pictures to even think about what a precious moment that was.